ioccc-src/winner/2020/ferguson1/HACKING.md

+# About this document

+In this document I provide information to the herpetologist hackers to help them modify certain things and add features for their studying of snakes.
+Or if you prefer you can be the snake studying the herpetologist.
+Whichever character you prefer to play doesn't really matter.

-## Warning / caveat about this document
+# Warning / caveat about this document

 WARNING: There are some things cited in this document that are no longer correct, might be misleading or otherwise not clear.
 This is both intentional